 - We work in collaboration with your child’s primary care provider if they already have one.

-Currently we have four school-based health centers located within the City School District of Albany (CSDA): at Giffen Memorial Elementary School, Philip J. Schuyler Achievement Academy, Sheridan Preparatory Academy and Albany High School.
+Currently we have four school-based health centers located within the City School District of Albany (CSDA): at Giffen Memorial Elementary School, Sheridan Preparatory Academy, and Albany High School.
+(Philip J. Schuyler Achievement Academy SBHC is temporarily closed)

 If you have any questions about eligibility or the services provided, please contact your school-based health center at the number listed below.
 If you are interested in enrolling your child into a school-based health center, please complete and return the enrollment packet to your respective school.